a529987659852/openwb2mqtt/README.md

 ![HowToConfigureChargepoint-Status](https://github.com/a529987659852/openwbmqtt/assets/69649604/621be5ee-0a75-44ea-a652-6197ae368f49)

-# Additional Information: How to get the openWB values in Home Assistant using MQTT
+# Additional Information: How to get the openWB values from the wallbox into Home Assistant using MQTT

 **TLDR**: Use the file *mosquittoExampleConfiguration.conf* contained in this repository to configure your eclipse MQTT server to import data from the openWB MQTT server and to send data to it.
 Don't forget to change IP address and device ID(s).